peeringdb/docs/docs/ix-f-json-import-rules.md

 ## For networks
 **Generally, if a network does not have an entry in the IX member list, the network IX entry is removed.**

 There is a tick box "Allow IXP Update" which governs the behaviour of the import.
 Per **default** this is unticked (set to "no").
+If "Allow IXP Update" is ticked, an entry may be created, changed and removed.
+The entry then is completely govern by the settings in the IX-F JSON import.
+If "Allow IXP Update" is unticked, an entry may be removed.
+For details see below.

 `allow_ixp_update`: no
 - If a network has an IX entry with differing (asn, ipaddr4, ipaddr6), the network IX entry is removed